 Buying and selling holidays is a great way for employees to increase their holiday allowance or increase the money in their pocket!

 Buying and selling holidays falls under salary sacrifice meaning that employees can save on their tax and national insurance by doing so.
-Also saving employers national insurance contributions, everyone’s a winner!
+Also saving the employer national insurance contributions, it’s a win win!

-It is advisable to employers to ensure that holidays are bought or sold before the start of the new holiday year.
-Employers should also put a limit on the number of holidays that employees can buy and sell!
-It is also worth noting that as an employer you are responsible for ensuring that employees take their annual leave.
-Employees must take as a minimum 4 weeks of holiday throughout the year.
+It is advisable to employers to ensure that holidays are bought or sold before the start of the new holiday year and that they put a limit on the number of holidays that employees can buy and sell.
+It is also worth noting that as an employer you are responsible for ensuring that employees take their annual leave, employees must take as a minimum 4 weeks of holidays throughout the year.

 Why Offer the Scheme?

-This scheme has been proven to boost morale within a workplace and reduce absenteeism by giving employees the opportunity to have more days away from work to spend on their hobbies, holidays, events and their families for example.
-Also improving the overall well being of your workforce as it means that those who buy extra holidays but do not use them can receive a little bonus at the end of the holiday year!
+This scheme has been proven to boost morale within a workplace and reduce absenteeism by giving employees the opportunity to have more time away from work, improving their work life balance.
+This can also improve the overall well being of your workforce as it means that those who buy extra holidays but do not use them can receive a little bonus at the end of the holiday year!

 This scheme can help save money for businesses, as a reduction in employee’s salary lowers the amount of employer’s national insurance.
 Furthermore, this scheme also encourages employees to better plan their holidays meaning that as a business it is easier to plan resources and time.
 As well as this it will mean a boost in company reputation as you are seen as an employer that offers perks and benefits and not only cares for their employees in a working environment, but also in their personal lives.

-Here’s an example on how to calculate how much should be deduced or added to an employees salary…
+Here’s an example on how to calculate how much should be deducted or added to an employees salary;

 Full time workers: